Github-Samuel/qb-target/README.md

 I've been seeing a lot of people struggle in the QBCore community discord, with adding ped and vehicle interaction!
 This is a fork from BerkieBBs qb-target containing slight CSS and HTML changes, including snippets that include ped and vehicle interactions [Samuel#0008] 👋

-Everything below this will essentially be a copy and paste from the main berkieBBs github Repo! 👋 👋
+Everything below this will essentially be a copy and paste from the main berkieBBs github Repo besides of course the functions neccessary for the Shops etc! 👋 👋

 ---